Article · Project Management

 Why a Company Should Value Project Management Skills

-There are many ways project management skills help organizations complete projects and reasons why your organization should value them.
-Here are four examples:
+There are many reasons your organization should value project management skills.
+Here are four of them.

-1. Getting work done across business silos: Organizations are optimized for ongoing operations, but projects require people to work across silos on unfamiliar tasks to create something new.
-Project managers understand how to engage a matrixed team and help it through acclimation stages to become motivated and productive.
-Project managers also leverage their skills in stakeholder management to ensure all the various and competing expectations of those associated with the project are explored, satisfied or managed.
+- Getting work done across business silos Organizations are optimized for ongoing operations, but projects require people to work across silos on unfamiliar tasks to create something new.
+Skilled project managers know how to engage a matrixed team and move it through the acclimation stages to become motivated and productive.
+They also bring stakeholder management to bear, ensuring that the various and sometimes competing expectations around a project are surfaced, satisfied, or managed.

-2. 2.
-Setting boundaries for the amount of work: Identifying all that the project entails is called scoping the project.
-Tools like a work breakdown structure and context diagram are used by the project manager to help their stakeholders visualize scope.
-Project managers know that scope creep can negatively impact a project if not kept in check.
-Project managers implement change control to help them quantify the impact of new requests or changing requirements on the schedule and budget.
-Project managers also use the concept of minimum viable product to help their stakeholders determine what features are critical versus what could be added later, to help phase delivery of value.
+- Setting boundaries for the amount of work Identifying everything a project entails is called scoping.
+Project managers use tools like the work breakdown structure and context diagram to help stakeholders see the scope clearly.
+They also know that unchecked scope creep can quietly derail a project, so they implement change control to quantify how new requests or shifting requirements will affect the schedule and budget.
+And they apply the concept of minimum viable product to help stakeholders distinguish what’s critical now from what can be phased in later.

-3. Sharing the information: Good project managers are also excellent communicators.
-They use a variety of techniques to insure information is shared in the right ways and at the right times so project stakeholders are informed and team members get what they need to execute the work.
-Project managers need to excel in both written and verbal communications, and be active listeners.
-They must be good at meeting facilitation and creating formal presentations.
-Most importantly, project managers must analyze their stakeholders to understand what type of communication matters most to each, and then be as flexible as possible in providing it.
+- Sharing the information Good project managers are excellent communicators.
+They use a range of techniques to ensure information is shared in the right ways and at the right times — stakeholders stay informed, and team members get what they need to execute.
+That means strong written and verbal communication, active listening, meeting facilitation, and formal presentation skills.
+Above all, it means analyzing stakeholders to understand what kind of communication matters most to each one, and then flexing to provide it.

-4. Starting with the end in mind: Projects that don’t end not only delay the realization of profit, but also impact other projects from starting.
-Project managers use techniques like the critical path to learn which task dependencies could cause the most damage to the schedule if not on time, or the backward pass to ensure the project includes only those activities that will allow it to end at a specified time.
-Planning for the close of a project also includes activities like capturing lessons learned, helping the team transition off, archiving assets and helping the organization “operationalize” the project outcome.
+- Starting with the end in mind Projects that don’t end don’t just delay the realization of profit — they also block other projects from starting.
+Project managers use techniques like the critical path to identify which task dependencies could most damage the schedule, and the backward pass to ensure the project includes only those activities needed to finish on time.
+Planning for project close is equally important: capturing lessons learned, transitioning team members off, archiving assets, and helping the organization operationalize what the project produced.

 Project Management Training Solutions